aserowy/tmux.nvim/README.md

 ## usage

 Tmux.nvim uses only `lua` api.
 If you are not running the default keybindings, you can bind the following functions to your liking.
 Besides the bindings in nvim you need to add configuration to tmux.

+### copy sync

+> A workaround for [tmux/issue 2764](https://github.com/tmux/tmux/issues/2764) is currently active.
+Thus, if data for sync starts with a minus (i know lua comments...) tmux.nvim adds one space in front to be able to sync the string.

+Copy sync uses tmux buffers as master clipboard for `*`, `+`, `unnamed`, and `0` - `9` registers.
+The sync does NOT rely on temporary files and works just with the given tmux api.
+Thus, making it less insecure :).
+The feature enables a nvim instace overarching copy/paste process! dd in one nvim instance, switch to the second and p your deletes.

+This has some downsites, on really slow machines, calling registers or pasting will eventually produce minimal input lag by syncing registers in advance to ensure the correctness of state.

+To redirect copies (and deletes) to clipboard, tmux must have the capability to do so.
+The plugin will just set -w on set-buffer.
+If your tmux need more configuration check out [tmux-yank](https://github.com/tmux-plugins/tmux-yank) for an easy setup.

 ### navigation